ryan-allan/API/1.3/CONTENTS/FUNCTIONS/getSendingStatistics().md

 	&lt;END_DATE&gt;2010-11-01 12:00:00&lt;/END_DATE&gt;
 &lt;/REQUEST&gt;</pre>
 <p><strong>Response Example:</strong><br />
 Responses will be a link to a XML file containing the report.
 All results are saved to file which must be downloaded by the requestor.
-Detailed Information about the report will be in Appendix C.</p>
+Detailed Information about the report will be in <a href="/1.3/CONTENTS/APPENDICES/APPENDIX_C.md">Appendix C</a>.</p>